 How to Make a Tomato Cage

 Making tomato cages is not too difficult.
 If you’re growing a small, bush-like tomato plant, a small cage (purchased from most garden centers) or even a tomato stake should be adequate.
 However, larger tomato plants require something a bit sturdier, such as homemade wire cages.
 In fact, some of the best tomato cages are homemade rather than purchased.

 Depending on the materials or method used, building tomato cages is relatively inexpensive.

 On average, heavy gauge, wire-mesh fencing is used for making tomato cages.
-Most people choose to use fencing that is approximately 60″ x 60″ tall (purchased in rolls) with 6-inch square openings.
+Most people choose to use fencing that is approximately 60 inches by 60 inches (1.5 x 1.5 m.) tall (purchased in rolls) with 6-inch (15 cm.) square openings.
 Of course, you can also choose to recycle poultry fencing (chicken wire) into makeshift tomato cages too.
-Using what you have on hand can be a very cost effective method for tomato cage construction.
+Using what you have on hand can be a very cost-effective method for tomato cage construction.